jpype-project/jpype/doc/userguide.rst

 Before we get into the details of the types that JPype provides, we first need to contrast some of the fundamental language differences between Java and Python.
 Python is inherently a weakly typed language.
-Any variable can take any type and the type of a particular variable can change over the course the lifetime of the program.
+Any variable can take any type and the type of a particular variable can change over the lifetime of a program.
 Types themselves can be mutable as you can patch an existing type to add new behaviors.
-Python methods can in principle take any type of object as an argument, and it the interface is limited it will produce a TypeError to indicate a particular argument requires a specific type.
+Python methods can in principle take any type of object as an argument, however if the interface is limited it will produce a TypeError to indicate a particular argument requires a specific type.
 Python objects and classes are open.
 Each class and object is basically a dictionary storing a set of key value pairs.
 Types implemented in native C are often more